I always find it interesting to know what type of cars people have, how they paid for them and if they owe any money. So I'll share mine.

 before that, my first car was a 1989 Nissan Pintara.
 I paid $1500 for it in cash, (saved for 8 months after leaving school).

-I hope to have the pulsar for another 3 or 4 years, (it has done 214000 k's) and then hope to buy a 2001-2004 Nissan 200sx, or financially providing, a 2001 Holden Monaro Smile my dream car is a Nissan 350z, which is priced at the moment around $65 000.
+I hope to have the pulsar for another 3 or 4 years, (it has done 214000 k's) and then hope to buy a 2001-2004 Nissan 200sx, or financially providing, a 2001 Holden Monaro my dream car is a Nissan 350z, which is priced at the moment around $65 000.
 I will probably get that when i'm old! i read somewhere that it is a 'mans car' though, which is quite off putting (i'm a girl).